William de Braose, 1st Lord of Bramber: Land disputes

 Braose built a bridge at Bramber and demanded tolls from ships travelling further along the river to the busy port at Steyning.
 The monks challenged this, and they also disputed Braose's right to bury people in the churchyard of his new church of Saint Nicholas at Bramber, demanding the burial fees for themselves, despite the church's having been built to serve the castle and not the town.
 The monks then produced forged documents to defend their position and were unhappy with the failure of their claim on Hastings, which was very similar.
 They claimed the same freedoms and land tenure in Hastings as King Edward the Confessor had given them at Steyning.
 On a technicality, King William was bound to uphold all rights and freedoms held by the abbey before King Edward's death, but the monks had already been expelled ten years before that.
 William wanted to hold Hastings for himself for strategic reasons, and he ignored the problem until 1085, when he confirmed the abbey's claims to Steyning but compensated it for its claims at Hastings with land in the manor of Bury, near Pulborough in Sussex.

-In 1086 King William called his sons, barons and bishops to court (the last time an English king presided personally, with his full court, to decide a matter of law) to settle the Steyning disputes, which took a full day.
-The result was that the abbey won over William de Braose, forcing him to curtail his bridge tolls, to give up various encroachments onto the abbey's lands, including a farmed rabbit warren, a park, 18 burgage tenements, a causeway, and a channel used to fill his moat.
-Braose also had to organise a mass exhumation of all Bramber's dead, the bodies being transferred to the abbey's churchyard of Saint Cuthman's in Steyning.
+In 1086, King William called his sons, barons, and bishops to court (the last time an English king presided personally, with his full court, to decide a matter of law) to settle the Steyning disputes, which took a full day.
+The result was a decision in favor of the abbey.
+William de Braose was forced to curtail his bridge tolls and give up encroachments onto the abbey's lands, including a farmed rabbit warren, a park, burgage tenements, and a channel used to fill his moat.
+Braose also had to organise an exhumation of all Bramber's dead, the bodies being transferred to the abbey's churchyard of Saint Cuthman in Steyning.

 Progeny

-William de Braose was succeeded as Lord of Bramber by his son, Philip de Braose, and started an important Anglo-Norman dynasty (see House of Braose).
+William de Braose was succeeded as Lord of Bramber by his son, Philip de Braose, starting an important Anglo-Norman dynasty (see House of Braose).

 Death

-William de Braose was present in 1093 at the consecration of a church in Briouze, his manor of origin whence originates his family name, thus he was still alive in that year.
+William de Braose was present in 1093 at the consecration of a church in Briouze, Normandy.
 However, his son Philip was issuing charters as Lord of Bramber in 1096, indicating that William de Braose died sometime between 1093 and 1096.